zkoss/zkspringboot/README.md

 ## Debug Spring Boot Application
+### jar
 Because a breakpoint doesn't stop when running with Maven `springboot:run`, you can run an application with `@SpringBootApplication` class as a Java application in debug mode.
+### war
+1. Enable debug mode

+`mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=y,address=*:5005"`
+2. Attach a Debugger in Your IDE